-Ahmed ibn Hanbal said, "Ali had many enemies who searched hard to find a fault attributable to him, but they could not, so they brought a man whom Ali had fought and battled with, and praised him because of their hatred towards Ali."(79).
-But Allah said: "Surely they will make a scheme, and I too will make a scheme so grant the unbelievers a respite: let them alone for a while" (Holy Qur'an 86:15-17).
+Ahmed ibn Hanbal said, "'Ali had many enemies who searched hard to find a fault attributable to him, but they could not, so they brought a man whom 'Ali had-fought and battled with, and praised him because of their hatred towards 'Ali.".
+16 But Allah said:

+"Surely they will make a scheme, and I too will make a scheme so glad the unbelievers a respite: let them alone for a while."
+(Holy Qur'an 86: 15-17)

-It is a miracle from Allah - praise be to Him - that the virtues of Imam Ali spread after six centuries of oppression and injustice against him and Ahlal-Bayt, and the Abbasids were not less evil than their predecessor the Umayyads in their treatment of Ahl al-Bayt.
+It is a miracle from Allah, praise be to Him, that the virtues of Imam 'Ali spread after six centuries of oppression and injustice against him and Ahl al-Bayt, and the Abbasids were not less evil than their predecessor the Umayyads in their treatment of Ahl al-Bayt.
 The poet Abu Firas al-Hamdani wrote the following verses:

-What Banu Harb have done to them is nothing in comparison to what you did to them,

-How many times have you clearly violated the Religion?
+"What Banu Harb have done to them is nothing in comparison to what you did to them, How many times have you clearly violated the Religion?

-And how much of the Prophet's [family's] blood Has been spilt by you?
+And how much of the Prophet's (family's) blood has been spilt by you?

-You pretend to be his followers, but on your hands Is the blood of his purified sons.
+You pretend to be his followers, but on your hands is the blood of his purified sons."

-After having finished with all these sayings, and having came out from the darkness, I leave the last judgement to Allah, and there will be no more excuses from the people after all that.
+After having finished with all these sayings, and having came out from the darkness, I leave the last judgment to Allah, and there will be no more excuses from the people after all that.

-Despite the fact that Abu Bakr was the first caliph, and had all the power and authority, despite the bribes and gifts that the Umayyads gave to every one who praised Abu Bakr, Umar and Uthman, and despite all the alleged virtues and good deeds that they invented for Abu Bakr, which filled many books...despite all that, they did not amount to a fraction of the true virtues of Imam Ali.
+Despite the fact that Abu Bakr was the first caliph, and had all the power and authority, despite the bribes and gifts that the Umayyads gave to everyone who praised Abu Bakr, Umar and Uthman, and despite all the alleged virtues and good deeds that they invented for Abu Bakr, which filled many books ... despite all that, they did not amount to a fraction of the true virtues of Imam 'Ali.

-Furthermore, if we analyze the alleged sayings that were in favour of Abu Bakr, we find them incompatible with the historical facts, and no sensible man or creed could accept them.
-Earlier on we explained the saying attributed to the Prophet: "If the faith of Abu Bakr and the faith of my nation is put on the balance, the faith of Abu Bakr will be heavier".
+Furthermore, if we analyze the alleged sayings that were in favor of Abu Bakr, we find them incompatible with the historical facts, and no sensible man or creed could accept them.
+Earlier on we explained the saying attributed to the Prophet: "If the faith of Abu Bakr and the faith of my nation is put on the balance, the faith of Abu Bakr will be heavier."

-If the Messenger of Allah was aware of this high degree of faith in Abu Bakr, he would not have appointed Usama to command the army; nor would he have refused to bear witness for him as he did for the martyrs of Uhud, and then said to him that he did not know what he was going to do after him(80), so that Abu Bakr cried.
-In addition to that, the Prophet would not have sent Ali ibn Abi Talib to take "Surat Bara'a" from him and prevented him from transmitting it(81).
+If the Messenger of Allah was aware of this high degree of faith in Abu Bakr, he would not have appointed Usama to command the army; nor would he have refused to bear witness for him as he did for the martyrs of Uhud, and then said to him that he did not know what he was going to do after him", so that Abu Bakr17 cried.
+In addition to that, the Prophet would not have sent 'Ali ibn Abi Talib to take "Surat Bara'a" from him and prevented him from transmitting it.18 when he raised his voice above the Prophet's voice.20

-Nor would the Prophet have said in Khayber while presenting the flag: "Tomorrow I will give my flag to a man who loves Allah and His Messenger, ever going forward and never retreating, Allah had tested his heart with the faith" then he gave it to Ali and no one else(82).
+Nor would the Prophet have said in Khayber while presenting the flag: "Tomorrow I will give my flag to a man who loves Allah and His Messenger, ever going forward and never retreating, Allah had tested his heart with the faith", then he gave it to 'Ali and no one else.
+19

-If Allah knew that Abu Bakr had such a high degree of faith, and that his faith exceeded the faith of all Muslims, Allah - praise be upon Him - would not have had to threaten him that He would spoil his work when he raised his voice above the Prophet's voice(83).
+If Allah knew that Abu Bakr had such a high degree of faith, and that his faith exceeded the faith of all Muslims, Allah, praise be upon Him, would not have had to threaten him that He would spoil his work